kartikey210900/api-bitespeed/README.md

 ```

 ### **3️⃣ Setup Environment Variables**
-Create a `.env` file and add the following:
+Create a `.env` file and add the following:--Add your Postgresql server
 ```env
 DB_URL=postgresql://your_db_user:your_db_password@your_db_host/your_db_name
 PORT=3000